 Keren Yu is an Assistant Manager at Hampshire DC.
 Keren has been working at UMass since 1995 and has held various positions throughout UMass Auxiliary Services.
 Keren began working as a line lady and worked several positions, including a DC chef, before becoming assistant manager.
 Keren is responsible for supervising day-to-day operations, the various kitchen lines, and the students and staff at Hampshire.
 She is also responsible for overseeing the menus and recipes, as well as coordinating special dietary needs for students.
 Keren enjoys working in her beautiful garden where she has many Chinese vegetables, flowers and plants.

 Marc Morrissette is the Manager of the Franklin Dining Commons.
 As manager of Franklin, Marc’s responsibilities include the hiring and management of personnel, maintaining inventory, implementing the menu, and taking care of Franklin’s customers.
-Outside of Franklin Dining Common, Marc likes to hit the links and practice his golf game.
+Outside of Franklin Dining Commons, Marc likes to hit the links and practice his golf game.

 Tim Lane is the Operations Manager of Franklin Dining Commons.
-With over 10 years of UMass Dining experience, Tim previously worked at Berkshire Dining Commons as well as the Worcester Dining Common.
+With over 10 years of UMass Dining experience, Tim previously worked at Berkshire Dining Commons as well as the Worcester Dining Commons.
 As an Operations Manager, Tim manages the ordering for the Franklin Dining Commons and oversees DC operations alongside the manager, Marc.
 When he isn’t in the office, Tim enjoys running and kayaking.

 Stephanie Stacey is the Assistant Retail Food Service Manager for UMass Dining.
 Her roles and responsibilities include managing the various coffee shops and cafes across campus including the new Roots Café in the Commonwealth Honors College and retail markets.
 Stephanie is an alumnus of UMass, and graduated with a degree in Hospitality and Tourism Management from the Isenberg School of Management.
 Her previous experience includes working as the Assistant Manager for several Starbucks locations in Western Massachusetts and as a Department Manager for Big Y World Class Markets.
 Her hobbies include snowboarding, playing ultimate Frisbee, and being outdoors.